Sunbird-Ed/sunbird-perf-tests/sunbird-platform/learner-state-update/README.md

 **Note**
-- Before executing learner-state-update.jmx file need to update with correct courseId, bactchId and contentId
+- Before executing `learner-state-update.jmx` file need to update with correct courseId, bactchId and contentId

-**Test Scenario:**
+- Update `host.csv` file data with correct host details before running the test.
+It can be domain details / Kubernetes Node IPs/ LB IPs/ Direct Service IPs with port details.

-Verify Learner State Update api scalability
+- Update `userToken.csv` file with valid user Ids and user access tokens.
+These user should be already enrolled to the course/batch (courseId/Batch Id - which are provded in the jmx file)

-**Test Result**
+### Test Result

 |API                 |Thread Count|Samples |Errors%  |Throughput/sec|Avg Resp Time |95th pct |99th pct|
 |--------------------|------------|--------|---------| -------------|--------------|---------|--------|